bytebase/bytebase.com-old/content/docs/tenant-database-management/tenant-gitops.md

   INSERT INTO company (id, name, address) VALUES (1, 'Bytebase', '1 DevOps street');
 ```

-Please be noted that the database name in the file path ("store") is now completely ignored.
+Please be noted that the database name in the file path (`store`) is now completely ignored.

 Both SQL files and YAML manifests can co-exist and be used on per-migration basis depending on your needs.
 After several migrations, your VCS repository for storing migration scripts could look like follows: